lepture/onepage/Readme.md

 ### .move(page)

-Move to the the given page number.
-Page begin with 0.
+Move to the given page number. the page begins with 0.

 ```js
 onepage.move(2)